AgnieszkaMajzel/instrument-analyzer/README.md

 - `data.txt`: Input CSV file containing instrument data.
 - `price_modifiers.db`: SQLite database file for storing price modifiers.
 - `run.bat`: Batch script to run the program on Windows.
+- `run.sh`: Batch script to run the program on Linux.

 ## How to Run
 1. Ensure Python 3.11 or later is installed on your system.